 Want the look of hardwood without the high price tag?
 Many people are choosing luxury vinyl flooring over hardwood floors.
 Luxury vinyl flooring is more durable and stain resistant than wood, and is a great choice for families with pets or young children.
 Considered in the industry as the most resistant flooring, it’s also easy on the budget.
 We like the Floorte product from Shaw for its durability and beauty.
 Vinyl is also warmer to the touch than tile making it a great option for bathroom floors.

 Tile flooring has always been popular for a long time, but these days homeowners are going beyond the traditional 12” x 12” squares.
 Larger tiles are a gorgeous look, with more of the beautiful surface and less grout, making cleaning and maintenance easier on the homeowner.
 Larger tiles also make a room appear larger, which is why 16”x16” and 12”x24’” sized tiles are gaining in popularity.

 Matte Finish Wide Plank Hardwood

 If you like the look of hardwood floors, but want to do something different, consider wider planked hardwoods with a matte finish.
 The smooth finish of a matte floor adds character to your home, and like traditional hardwood, this style of flooring is available in several colors and finishes to match your décor.

 Whether your tastes are traditional or trendy, we can help you find the perfect flooring for your home.
+Check out ACo’s overview of everything you need to know about choosing the right flooring for your home.
 Contact us today to begin your project, or follow us on Facebook and Instagram to see our favorite projects.